Wade-Benoit/Client_Server_Tic_Tac_Toe/README.md

 Shared code:
-A C++-module that contains the common subroutines that are used by both the client and server.
+A C-module that contains the common subroutines that are used by both the client and server.